She's a

 what did I see?

-it stares back in mute silence
+it stares back

 offering a wan smile,